DocReward: A Document Reward Model for Structuring and Stylizing: Experiments

 \subsection{Case Study}

-We present a case study on documents with identical textual content but different structures and styles in~\autoref{fig:case_study}.
-In case (a), the allocation of whitespace is ineffective, with insufficient space between \textit{Last Name} and excessive space between \textit{First Name}, leading to an imbalanced layout.
+In~\autoref{fig:case_study}, we present a case study on documents with identical textual content but different structures and styles.
+In case (a), the allocation of whitespace is ineffective, with insufficient space allocated for \textit{Last Name} and excessive space for \textit{First Name}, leading to an imbalanced layout.
 Key fields such as \textit{Faculty/Department}, \textit{Country}, and \textit{Country Code} are not vertically aligned, causing a cluttered and disorganized layout.
 This poor alignment and inconsistent spacing result in a low score of 1.21 from \modelname{}.
-Case (b) adopts a table-like arrangement, but the level-1 heading \textit{The teaching staff member} is too small and does not stand out from the body text, diminishing its impact.
-Additionally, the lack of borders around input fields makes it hard to locate items easily, resulting in a moderate score of 2.11.
-Case (c) provides a clear and well-structured layout, with headings appropriately larger than the body text and better readability, earning the highest rating of 5.34.
+Case (b) adopts a table-like arrangement, but the level-1 heading "\textit{The teaching staff member}" is too small and does not stand out from the body text, diminishing its impact.
+Additionally, the lack of borders around input fields makes it hard to locate items, resulting in a moderate score of 2.11.
+Case (c) provides a clear and well-structured layout, with appropriately sized headings and improved readability, earning the highest rating of 5.34.
 These results show that \modelname{} effectively captures document professionalism in structure and style.
-Additional cases are provided in Appendix~\ref{appendix:case_study}.